Easy Instant Pot Pot Roast (Tender and Juicy)

 Pot roast is more of a method than a specific cut of meat.
 To make it, sear a large cut of beef until browned on all sides, and then cook it with aromatics like herbs, onions, carrots, and broth until it’s melt-in-your-mouth tender.

-What are the best cuts of meat for pot roast?
+What are the best cuts of meat to use?

 The best cuts of beef for pot roast are tougher cuts of meat like chuck, brisket, and round.
-Traditionally, pot roast cooks at a low temperature for a long time.
+Traditionally, the beef cooks at a low temperature for a long time.
 It’s because of this that tougher cuts of beef work so well.
 When I say tougher cuts of meat, I’m talking about the leaner cuts with lots of connective tissue.